Board game: Ancient era

-The title of the oldest known board game has been difficult to establish.
-An example of this is mancala, which includes a broad family of board games with a core design of two rows of small circular divots or bowls carved into a surface, which has had numerous estimations of its generic age due to the many variants that have been discovered in different locations across Africa, the Middle East, and southern Asia.
-These are dated across many different historical periods, from archaeological sites dating the game at c.
+An example of a game with highly uncertain age is mancala, which includes a broad family of board games with a core design of two rows of small circular divots or bowls carved into a surface.
+It has had numerous estimations of its generic age due to the many variants that have been discovered in different locations across Africa, the Middle East, and southern Asia.
+These are dated across many different periods at different sites, from c.
 800 BC - c.
-200 BC (Roman Settlements); c.
+200 BC (Roman Settlements); to c.
 2500 BC - c.
 1500 BC (Egypt); and even c.
 7000 BC - c.
 5000 BC (Jordan).
-The later based on divots carved out of limestone in a Neolithic dwelling from c.
-5870 BC ± 240 BC, although this later dating has been disputed.
-Furthermore, when considering the Neolithic period game boards discoveries, caution has been given against considering these finds as representing earliest human game playing, as the absence of evidence of such games does not equate to evidence that no games were played during earlier periods.
+The latter is based on divots carved out of limestone in a Neolithic dwelling dated to c.
+5870 BC ± 240 BC, although this has been disputed.

+Furthermore, when considering Neolithic period game board discoveries, caution has been given against considering these finds as representing the definitively earliest human game playing, as the absence of evidence of such games in earlier periods does not equate to evidence that no games were played.